Emilian cuisine: Secondi piatti, salumi and cheeses

 As for main dishes, the primary ingredients are meat and dairy products.
 The cotoletta alla bolognese is a rich variation of the veal Milanese, while another variation made with horse meat is the Piacenza's faldìa.
 The veal fillet (cooked in butter with ham, grated cheese, and truffle) is an example of Grande Cuisine interpreted in the Bolognese style.
-The Piacenza-style braised beef (stracotto), hearty and fragrant with spices, has illustrious ancestors and relatives scattered across the peninsula: more characteristic versions include those made with horse or donkey meat.
-Notable dishes include pìcula 'd cavall (a dish made with minced horse meat) and Piacenza’s stracotto d'asinina, a dish from a military city where horse meat was easily available, as well as the stuffed vegetables from the Piacenza Apennines or the stuffed veal shoulder, which reveals a Ligurian influence.
+The Piacenza-style braised beef (stracotto), hearty and fragrant with spices, has ancestors and relatives scattered across the peninsula: more characteristic versions include those made with horse or donkey meat.
+Notable dishes include pìcula 'd cavall (a dish made with minced horse meat) and Piacenza's stracotto d'asinina, a dish from a military city where horse meat was easily available, as well as the stuffed vegetables from the Piacenza Apennines or the stuffed veal shoulder, which reveals a Ligurian influence.
 Along the River Po, eel is commonly consumed.
 The second most typical dish for festive occasions is the boiled meat cart, which includes various cuts of boiled beef and some pork sausages.

-Emilia boasts a production of cured meats (salumi) that is unrivaled in terms of variety and quality.
-Mortadella Bologna, made from pork and beef, is a noble sausage with a superb flavor, unjustly underrated due to its modest price.
+Emilia produces a large variety of cured meats (salumi).
+Mortadella Bologna, made from pork and beef, is a flavorful, inexpensive sausage.
 Modena mortadella is made from pure pork.
-The hams from the Parma area achieve a remarkable balance of sweetness and flavor.
-Culatello, produced in the lower Parma region and made from the "heart" of the ham, is a royal salume.
-In Felino, in the Parma area, a perfectly aged salami with an intense flavor is produced.
-Another superb salume from the area is the shoulder of San Secondo, available both in the more famous cooked version and the rarer raw version.
+The hams from the Parma area produced hams.
+Culatello, produced in the lower Parma region and made from the "heart" of the ham, is a kind of salume.
+Felino, in the Parma area, produces an aged, intensely flavored salami.
+Another salume from the area is the shoulder of San Secondo, available both in the more famous cooked version and the rarer raw version.
 The zampone and cotechino sausages from Modena and Bologna are very well known: both are served, steaming, in mixed boiled dishes from Bologna, Modena, and Reggio Emilia.
-The Ferrara salama da sugo, very flavorful and highly spiced, is a fragment of Renaissance cuisine that has come down to us.
-The coppa piacentina is also very famous and renowned, as are the Piacenza's pancetta and salami.
+The Ferrara salama da sugo, very flavorful and highly spiced, is a dish that dates to the Renaissance.
+The coppa piacentina is also very famous, as are the Piacenza's pancetta and salami.
 Also worth mentioning are the fresh and dry ciccioli (from Zocca), cicciolata, coppa di testa, rolled pancetta and the Ferrarese salami with garlic.

-Known worldwide and called "the king of cheeses", Parmigiano Reggiano is an essential ingredient in numerous traditional and modern dishes from Emilia and other regions, although its fragrance is best appreciated—especially if it is very aged—when consumed on its own, in small shavings.
+Parmigiano Reggiano is an essential ingredient in numerous traditional and modern dishes from Emilia and other regions, and is also consumed on its own, in small shavings.
 In the province of Piacenza, Grana Padano and Provolone Val Padana are produced.
 Other notable cheeses are stracchino, casatella, caciotta from Castel San Pietro Terme and the sweet pecorino from Bologna's hills.